aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/optional/hostOSConfig.md

 <br>

   * #### `bottlerocketConfiguration`
-    Key used for configuring Bottlerocket specific settings on EKS Anywhere cluster nodes.
+    Key used for configuring Bottlerocket-specific settings on EKS Anywhere cluster nodes.
 These settings are _only valid_ for Bottlerocket.

     * ##### `kubernetes`
       Key used for configuring Bottlerocket Kubernetes settings.